On the convergence of mirror descent beyond stochastic convex programming: Technical proofs

 with the last step following from \eqref{eq:vbound}.
-This implies that $S_{\run}$ is an $L^{1}$-bounded submartingale so, by Doob's submartingale convergence theorem (\cref{thm:mg_convergence2}), $S_{\run}$ converges almost surely to some random variable $S_{\infty}$.
-This implies that the last term of \eqref{eq:bound-Fench} is bounded; hence, combining all of the above, we finally obtain
+This implies that $S_{\run}$ is an $L^{1}$-bounded submartingale so, by Doob's submartingale convergence theorem (\cref{thm:mg_convergence2}), $S_{\run}$ converges almost surely to some random variable $S_{\infty}$, \ie the last term of \eqref{eq:bound-Fench} is bounded.
+Hence, combining all of the above, we finally obtain

 contradicting the positive-definiteness of the Fenchel coupling (cf.~\cref{lem:Fenchel}).
-We thus conclude that $\act_{\run}$ enters $\ball(\solset,\eps)$ infinitely many times \as, as claimed. \end{proofstep}
+We thus conclude that $\act_{\run}$ enters $\ball(\sols,\eps)$ infinitely many times \as, as claimed. \end{proofstep}

-\begin{proofstep}{Recurrence of Fenchel zones} Using the reciprocity of the Fenchel coupling (\cref{assump:2}), we show below that every Fenchel zone $\fball(\solset,\delta)$ of $\solset$ contains an $\eps$-neighborhood of $\solset$.
-Then, given that $\act_{\run}$ enters $\ball(\solset,\eps)$ infinitely often (per the previous step), it will also enter $\fball(\solset, \delta)$ infinitely often.
+\begin{proofstep}{Recurrence of Fenchel zones} Using the reciprocity of the Fenchel coupling (\cref{asm:reciprocity}), we show below that every Fenchel zone $\fball(\sols,\delta)$ of $\sols$ contains an $\eps$-neighborhood of $\sols$.
+Then, given that $\act_{\run}$ enters $\ball(\sols,\eps)$ infinitely often (per the previous step), it will also enter $\fball(\sols, \delta)$ infinitely often.